Skip to main content

 Define a Deterioration Curve

-Customise how future conditions are predicted
+Customise how future condition is predicted

 The Deterioration Editor